There are a variety of curricular resources that can be used with children in your Christian formation settings.

 - Thematic resources are just that – they are focused on a theme.
 These might be short-term materials that are used during special seasons or when you want to focus on a project.
 They might be on topics such as the Millennium Development Goals (MDGs), hunger, stewardship, peace, All Saints, the sacraments: Baptism or Eucharist.

-I developed this chart (download at the link) that overviews a multitude of curricular resources to be used with children.
+I regularly develop charts (here are the latest charts) that overviews a multitude of curricular resources to be used with children, youth, and adults.
 While it doesn’t list every resource, it is fairly comprehensive.
 Within the chart you will find the publisher, website, foundation statement, content articulation, types of activities, teacher support available and cost.
-You can also get more in-depth overviews (2 pages per curricula) in my Resource Room hosted by Building Faith.
+Search “curriculum” on this website and you will get reviews and info on many more.